 - Three letters of recommendation

-The complete application including the above supporting documents should be submitted by mail or in person to:
+The complete printed-out online application including the above supporting documents should be submitted by November 1, 2018 by mail or in person to:

 American Indonesian Exchange Program (AMINEF)

 Jalan Jenderal Sudirman Kav.
 32